TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Content/Links.rst

 However such a link would not work anymore if the section was moved to another page or if another section with the same headline was introduced.

-We suggest to make add a unique link anchors to the headline to be linked in this case.
+We suggest adding a unique link anchor to the headline to be linked to in this case.
 See section :ref:`Link anchors <link-targets-explanation>`.

 ..  index:: reST; External links